This page contains affiliate links. For more information please read my Disclosure Policy.

 The secret to perfect 3 ingredient shortbread cookies is the shortbread ratio of sugar, butter, and flour.
 This complete guide will walk you through how to make easy shortbread cookies the traditional way and provide tons of suggestions on adding your own flavors!

 I’m so excited to bring you a post about how to make shortbread cookies.
 This shortbread ratio is one I’ve been using frequently for a while now.
 When I was pregnant I needed a quick cure for my sweet tooth, and now with my baby on the move, I definitely need an easy and quick way to a simple, satisfying cookie!

 3 ingredient shortbread cookies are actually a traditional cookie that originated somewhere between the 12th and 16th century (the origin is debated).
 The shortbread cookie we’re used to eating was thought to be brought over by early american settlers, strongly resembling British teacakes and Scottish shortbread.

 Shortbread gets its name from one of the essential three ingredients: butter.
 So isn’t a butter cookie is just another name for a shortbread?

-That’s actually not the case.
+Actually, no!
 The short in ‘shortbread’ is from the use of shortening, or fat, to make them.
-While you and I think Crisco at the mention of shortening, the term didn’t always refer to a vegetable based fat.
-Historically, shortening was a blanket term for lard or fat, like butter.
+While you and I think of Crisco, shortening didn’t always refer to a vegetable based fat.
+Historically, shortening was a blanket term for any cooking fat, butter included.
 Butter was used for the cookies, hence the name shortbread.

 1 part sugar, 2 parts butter, and 3 parts flour, that’s really it!